baileyherbert/envato.js/README.md

 ### Personal token

 You can create a client from a personal token by passing the `token` parameter into the client options.
+You can generate a new token at https://build.envato.com/create-token.

 ```js
 const client = new Envato.Client('your personal token');